 Police are paid to build a criminal case and make arrest.
 That's what they do.
 Don't help them convict you.
 Instead, consult privately with a Los Angeles child molestation defense lawyer at out law firm immediately.
 Our attorneys will need to thoroughly review all the circumstances of your case in order to start preparing a solid defense strategy.

 In order to minimize harsh consequences, you need to retain a criminal defense lawyer in Los Angeles who will fight hard to keep the case out of court.
 Early intervention with investigating police detectives and prosecuting attorneys is vital in these types of sex crime cases.
 Eisner Gorin LLP focuses exclusively on criminal defense.
 As former Los Angeles County prosecutors, we know all of the investigative techniques typically used by detectives and can prepare you for what to expect.

 Our law firm has extensive experiences in sex crime accusations and will guide you through the legal process.
-The goal or our Los Angeles criminal defense law firm is to obtain the best possible outcome to your charges of child molestation, annoying a child, lewd acts with a minor or unlawful sexual intercourse with a minor.
-First, let’s examine the legal definition below.
+The goal or our Los Angeles criminal defense law firm is to obtain the best possible outcome to your charges of child molestation, annoying a child, lewd acts with a minor, unlawful sexual intercourse with a minor, or oral copulation with a minor.
+First, let's examine the legal definition below.

 California Penal Code 647.6 – Annoying or Molesting a Child

 California Penal Code 647.6 criminalizes the act of “annoying or molesting” a child.
 Many people will associate the term “molesting” with physical sexual abuse.
 However, as used in this code section, the term is merely a synonym of “annoying.”
 In fact, no physical contact of any kind need occur for a person to be charged with this sex crime offense.
 Words alone may constitute annoyance or molestation.
 Indirect conduct of a sexual nature, such as masturbation, could also violate this code section if the conduct was intended to be observed by a child or group of children.